mukundan316-cell/UseCaseFramework/replit.md

 - **Bubble Sizing**: Moderate exponential scaling (power 1.3)

 ## System Architecture
 The platform is built on a modern full-stack architecture using React/TypeScript for the frontend, Node.js/Express for the backend API, and PostgreSQL with Drizzle ORM for data persistence.
-UI/UX leverages shadcn/ui and TailwindCSS, adhering to RSA's #005DAA blue branding.
+UI/UX leverages shadcn/ui and TailwindCSS, adhering to Hexaware's #005DAA blue branding.

 ### Recent Accomplishments (Q4 2024 - Q1 2025):
 - **LEGO Component Rationalization**: Completed 3-phase consolidation resulting in SmartRatingLegoBlock (5 variants), UnifiedValueInputLegoBlock (3 variants), and ConfigurationToggleLegoBlock (3 variants)